-- You are strictly interested in the historical precursor to a lot of classic sci-fi (e.g. Blade Runner, The Matrix, etc).
+- You are strictly interested in the historical precursor of many sci-fi classics (e.g. Blade Runner, The Matrix, etc).

 Neuromancer is a victim of its own success.
 I think all modern sci-fi does sci-fi better, so perhaps I'm spoiled by the evolution of the genre.